4 Billion Years On

 Selected neuromorphic research programmes, 2024–2025.
 Sources as cited.

-Something curious has happened in AI development.
-Many of the architectural solutions engineers landed on were not borrowed from neuroscience, they emerged from solving engineering problems independently.
+Many of the architectural solutions engineers have landed on while developing AI were not borrowed from neuroscience, they emerged from solving engineering problems independently.
 Yet, they share structural similarities with features of the biological brain.
-Researchers across the field have noticed, and it raises a genuinely interesting question: whether some architectural features are near-universal responses to the challenge of building efficient intelligence within physical constraints.
+Researchers across the field have raised the question as to whether some architectural features are near-universal responses to the challenge of building efficient intelligence within physical constraints.

 Structural parallels between biological and artificial neural systems.
 These are functional analogies, not precise anatomical mappings.